 That fairly well describes the fight within me that I let rage for years.
 The toll of bouncing back and forth between love and lust cost me dearly.
+So glad that confusion is long behind me.
 I am grateful to fully know now it’s love that matters.
 The other is just an itch that wants to be scratched and nothing more.
 The hardest learned lessons have become my most vivid wisdom.

 Love is the rose.